-HOME ECONOMICS/HEALTH
+FOOD AND HEALTH

-Students are able to consolidate and extend both the practical skills and the theoretical knowledge developed in Year 7 Health.
-Two electives are offered and students have the opportunity to choose units that vary in their focus.
-Electives involve both a practical cookery component (once per week) and a theory component (once per week).
-During practical classes students are encouraged to use complex tools and equipment to carry out a range of processes accurately and safely.
-We encourage students to be critical of food selection and cooking techniques.
-We aim to encourage them to develop a good working relationship and self confidence.
-All units provide students with a very good background for VCE/VET (Hospitality).
-Cook for your life also provides a very good background for VCE Health and Human Development.
+Students can consolidate and extend both the practical skills and theoretical knowledge developed in Year 7 Food and Health.
+Two electives are offered one that focuses on the design process and the other that focuses on nutrition and healthy food choices.
+Electives involve both practical cookery and theory components.

+During practical classes students are encouraged to use various tools and equipment to carry out a range of processes accurately and safely.
+Students are encouraged to critically analyse food selection choices and cooking methods used.
+Students gain confidence when working independently on tasks and develop collaborative skills when working with other students.
+All units provide students with a solid background for VCE Food Studies and VCE Health and Human Development.